Garlic

 A layer of clean straw mulch is typically applied to garlic at planting to avoid drastic soil temperature fluctuations and heaving in the winter and early spring.
 The garlic will grow through the mulch in the spring.
 Alternatively, garlic can be planted into plastic mulch.
 Either will conserve soil moisture and suppress weeds.
 It may be advisable to remove straw mulches in very wet springs to allow soil to dry out and thus reduce the threat of soil borne diseases.
 In very cold growing areas, removing mulch can also speed soil warming and garlic growth in the spring.
 Because garlic is shallow-rooted, irrigation is very beneficial during dry periods.

 Clipping scapes from hardneck garlic once fully curled, just below the curl, has been found to improve bulb size.
-Scapes are edible, and can be sold and used as a garlic-flavored vegetable similar to scallions.
+Scapes are edible, and can be sold and used as a garlic-flavored fresh vegetable similar to scallions.

 Harvest and Storage